mrkkrp/modalka/README.md

 configuration along the way you should first install `modalka`.
 Installation instructions are given [in the next section](#installation).

-Here is simple collection of translation that Emacs user could easily adopt:
+Here is simple collection of translations that Emacs user could easily adopt:

 ```emacs-lisp
 (modalka-define-kbd "W" "M-w")